samueljmello/github-actions-exercises/17-Environments-And-Continuous-Deployment.md

 2. You will see a yellow banner with a `Review deployments` button.
 Click that, check the box for the environment (`production`) and then click `Approve and deploy`.

 The result will be the `Continuous Delivery` workflow fully executing, the same as before.

+## Step 4: View the environments GUI
+1. Navigate to the `Code` tab on your repository
+2. On the right side, the `Environments` section will now have `production` listed, with it's current status.
+3. Click the `production` environment to see the history.